-At Urgent Care Center in Palm Beach Gardens, we treat patients with type 1 and type 2 diabetes on a regular basis.
+At our Urgent Care Centers in Palm Beach Gardens, West Palm Beach, and Palm Springs, we treat patients with type 1 and type 2 diabetes on a regular basis.
 We help them manage any health issues they are struggling with related to these diseases.
 We happily take care of our patients seven days per week, no appointment necessary.
 Stop by whenever is convenient for you and let us provide you with the quality care that you need.
 Based on our extensive experience, we realize that people who suspect they may have diabetes or those who have just found out they have it are full of questions about it and how to manage it.
 In today’s article, our specialists from Urgent Care Center in Palm Beach Gardens will answer the questions most frequently asked by their patients.

 What’s the difference between Type 1 and Type 2 Diabetes?

 There is a reason why we differentiate type 1 and type 2 diabetes.
 The treatment of each is very different.
 Type 1 diabetics are entirely dependent on insulin injections as their immune system attacks the insulin, producing beta cells and eventually leading to the inability of their body to produce insulin.
 In contrast, the biggest problem for patients suffering from type 2 diabetes isn’t their immune system attacking beta cells but the inability of their body to properly respond to insulin;as a result, they develop insulin resistance.
 At Urgent Care Center in Palm Beach County, we don’t recommend insulin injections to all patients with type 2 diabetes.
 Some of them are still producing certain amounts of insulin; for them, medication that would improve insulin release by the pancreas would be a more appropriate solution.